AnujithM/humanoid-stair-manipulation/retargeting/README.md

 # Motion Retargeting to Humanoids (Unitree G1, Booster T1)

-Motion retargeting converts human motion (MoCap, SMPL/AMASS, or video-based pose) into robot joint targets that respect the humanoid’s kinematics, limits, and contacts.

 This page focuses on **retargeting** (human → humanoid).
 For **stair-climbing RL** and **whole-body policies**, see `locomotion/` and `stairs/`.